Influence of ambient temperature on cavitation bubble dynamics: Conclusions

+\backsection[Acknowledgements]{The authors thank Y. Sun, K. Lyu, T. Ding, and L. Lu from HEU for their valuable assistance in conducting the experiments.}

 \backsection[Funding]{This work is supported by the National Natural Science Foundation of China (nos.
-12372239, 52525102), the Key R$\&$D Program Project of Heilongjiang Province (JD24A002), the Heilongjiang Provincial Natural Science Foundation of China (YQ2022E017), and the Xplore Prize. }
+12372239, 52525102), the Key R$\&$D Program Project of Heilongjiang Province (JD24A002), National Key Laboratory of Ship Structural Safety (Naklas2024ZZ004-J), and the Xplore Prize. }

 \backsection[Declaration of interests]{The authors report no conﬂict of interest.}

 \backsection[Data availability statement]{The data that support the findings of this study are openly available in [repository name] at http://doi.org/[doi], reference number [reference number].
 See JFM's \href{https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/information/journal-policies/research-transparency}{research transparency policy} for more information}